-SAS Code Optimization and Performance: Use Cases and Best Practices for Development
+SAS Code Optimization and Performance: Best Practices and Use Cases for Developers

-Programming in SAS is a fundamental tool in disciplines such as data analysis, applied statistics and business intelligence, where decisions based on data are critical to success.
-SAS has become an industry standard thanks to its ability to handle large volumes of data, perform complex analyses and generate dynamic reports.
-However, writing code in SAS that is efficient, readable, and easy to maintain isn't always a simple task.
+Programming in SAS is a fundamental tool in disciplines such as data analysis, applied statistics, and business intelligence, where data-driven decisions are critical for success.
+SAS has become an industry standard thanks to its ability to handle large volumes of data, perform complex analyses, and generate dynamic reports.
+However, writing SAS code that is efficient, readable, and easy to maintain is not always an easy task.

-Often, analysis projects face challenges such as lack of consistency in code, performance issues, and difficulties in sharing or reusing processes.
-These problems can lead to delays, errors and lower quality of results.
-For this reason, adopting best practices in programming with SAS not only improves team productivity, but also contributes to the reliability and sustainability of projects.
+Often, analysis projects face challenges such as lack of code consistency, performance issues, and difficulties in sharing or reusing processes.
+These problems can cause delays, errors, and lower quality results.
+For this reason, adopting best practices in SAS programming not only improves team productivity but also contributes to the reliability and sustainability of projects.

-This article brings together the most important strategies for optimizing programming in SAS, from organizing the code and choosing meaningful names to automation using macros and efficient error management.
-While these practices are applicable to all levels of experience, they are especially useful for those looking to take their skills to a professional level and build stronger and more scalable solutions.
+This article gathers the most important strategies to optimize SAS programming, from code organization and choosing meaningful names to automation through macros and effective error management.
+While these practices apply to all experience levels, they are especially useful for those looking to take their skills to a professional level and build more robust and scalable solutions.

 Describe the logic behind complex steps to facilitate collaboration.

-Divide the code into logical sections with clear titles:
+Divide code into logical sections with clear titles:

-Use consistent indents and spaces to improve readability.
+Use consistent indentation and spacing to improve readability.

 2. Clear and Descriptive Names